Harvey Milk: Early career

 Milk tried to keep his early romantic life separate from his family and work.
 Once again bored and single in New York, he thought of moving to Miami to marry a lesbian friend to "have a front and each would not be in the way of the other".
 However, he decided to remain in New York, where he secretly pursued gay relationships.
 In 1962, Milk became involved with Craig Rodwell, who was 10 years younger.
 Though Milk courted Rodwell ardently, waking him every morning with a call and sending him notes, Milk was uncomfortable with Rodwell's involvement with the New York Mattachine Society, a gay-rights organization.
 When Rodwell was arrested for walking in Riis Park, and charged with inciting a riot and with indecent exposure (the law required men's swimsuits to extend from above the navel to below the thigh), he spent three days in jail.
 The relationship soon ended as Milk became alarmed at Rodwell's tendency to agitate the police.

 Milk abruptly stopped working as an insurance actuary and became a researcher at the Wall Street firm Bache & Company.
 He was frequently promoted despite his tendency to offend the older members of the firm by ignoring their advice and flaunting his success.
 Although he was skilled at his job, co-workers sensed that Milk's heart was not in his work.
-He started a romantic relationship with Jack Galen McKinley and recruited him to work on conservative Republican Barry Goldwater's 1964 presidential campaign.
-Their relationship was troubled.
-When McKinley first began his relationship with Milk in late 1964, McKinley was 16 years old.
-He was prone to depression and sometimes threatened to commit suicide if Milk did not show him enough attention.
-To make a point to McKinley, Milk took him to the hospital where Milk's ex-lover, Joe Campbell, was himself recuperating from a suicide attempt, after his lover Billy Sipple left him.
-Milk had remained friendly with Campbell, who had entered the avant-garde art scene in Greenwich Village, but Milk did not understand why Campbell's despondency was sufficient cause to consider suicide as an option.
+Before Milk's thirty-fourth birthday, he entered a romantic relationship with 17-year-old Jack Galen McKinley (b.
+October 18, 1946).
+Milk had recruited McKinley to work on conservative Republican Barry Goldwater's 1964 presidential campaign.
+McKinley was prone to depression and sometimes threatened to commit suicide if Milk did not show him enough attention.
+To make a point to McKinley, Milk took him to the hospital where Milk's ex-lover, Joe Campbell, was himself recuperating from a suicide attempt after his lover Billy Sipple left him.
+Milk had remained friendly with Campbell, who had entered the avant-garde art scene in Greenwich Village, but Milk did not understand why Campbell's despondency caused him to consider committing suicide.